|Nutritional Guidelines (per serving)|

 Honey and butter give these sweet potatoes extra flavor, and they're easy to make in the slow cooker.
 Sweet potatoes are a traditional dish for holiday feasts, but they also go well with meals throughout the year, especially pork or ham.

 Rather than start with canned sweet potatoes, you will peel and cube fresh sweet potatoes.
-Orange juice and zest provide an acid note to make these sweet potatoes crave-able, adding a dimension that can be missing if you just bake them with brown sugar and butter.
+Orange juice and zest provide an acidic note that adds a dimension that can be missing if you just bake them with brown sugar and butter—this recipe goes beyond simple candied sweet potatoes in a crock pot.

-Using the slow cooker will free up your stovetop.
+Using the slow cooker will free up your stovetop, and allow you to start a dish much earlier in the day.
 For serving, you can allow your guests to dish up right from the crock as part of a meal buffet.
 Or transfer the sweet potatoes to a serving dish.

 - 4 to 5 large sweet potatoes (about 8 to 10 cups peeled and cubed)